Create a Website Account - Manage notification subscriptions, save form progress and more.

-CASA volunteers come from all walks of life with a variety of educational and ethnic backgrounds.
-There are more than 1,940 volunteers in Indiana.
+CASA volunteers come from all walks of life with a variety of backgrounds; there are more than 93,000 CASA volunteers nationally.
 Tippecanoe County CASA promotes and celebrates diversity, and prohibits discrimination on the basis of race, color, ethnicity, national origin or citizenship status, religion, sex, gender identity or expression, sexual orientation, economic status, age, disability, military or veteran status, or any other basis protected by Federal, State, or Local law.

-The volunteer continues until the case is permanently resolved.
+The CASA volunteer continues until the case is permanently resolved.
 One of the primary benefits of the CASA program is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.
-We require a volunteer to commit to at least 15 months.
-The average length of a case in 2018 was 19 months.
-Please call 765-423-9109 for more information.
+Tippecanoe CASA requires volunteers to commit to at least 15 months.

 There are other pro bono child advocacy organizations, but CASA is the only national program using carefully screened and trained community volunteers who are appointed by the court to represent a child’s best interests.